RehabMan/OS-X-Realtek-Network/README.md

 ### Change Log:

+2014-05-26 (RehabMan)

+- Pulled latest changes from Meize

+- Please note that the default build for this project is the v2 project which supports only 10.8+  That means versions prior to 10.8 are not supported (eg. Lion/SL).
+You can still build the v1 kext if you wish.

 2014-10-16 (RehabMan)

 - Pulled latest changes from Mieze

 - Build with Xcode 6.1

 2013-04-25 (RehabMan)

 - Pulled latest changes from Mieze

 2013-04-17 (RehabMan)